From Plank Road Publishing

 An Inspirational Fantasy For Young Voices

-This has been a year that has shown us just how much we need love, understanding, and acceptance.
-And since many teachers have told us that they wanted to address this with music, Teresa Jennings has created a meaningful, non-Christmas primary musical that is great for any school's winter performance, and it works well any time of the year.
-It is 15-20 minutes in length and can be performed with groups of almost any size.
+Teresa Jennings has created a meaningful, non-Christmas primary musical about love, understanding, and acceptance.
+Though it's great for any school's winter performance, it works well any time of the year.
+It can be performed with groups of almost any size.
 As with all of Teresa's musicals, it carries a valuable message and comes with everything you will need to produce a memorable performance.

 A prominent tree with a large, vertical stripe right down its middle forms a distinct boundary between Catville and Dogburg.
 Alas, more than just the tree separates these two villages.
 Longstanding prejudice and intolerance dwell there as well.